kenhkan/morrison/README.md

 `hierarchical` is disallowed because of the ambiguity of whether and where to insert the open brackets.

-The third one is equally tricky.
 For conversion from either `hierarchical` or `flat` to `none`, the conversion is simple as Vyzzi can simply drop all brackets.
 For `hierarchical` to `flat`, it's disallowed because of disambiguity in the semantics of the output.

 To achieve the disallowed conversion types, insert a component in between the two that would perform the correct marshalling behavior.
+Alternatively, write your own [wrapper](#manual-handling-of-ips) for the program.

-#### The responsibility of Vyzzi in delimiter conversion
+##### The responsibility of Vyzzi in delimiter conversion

 There are some structures that cannot be expressed with this delimitering specification.
 For instance, proper CSV cannot be expressed as it allows